in

 You can place an empty disposable aluminum pan on the bottom shelf to catch drippings and make for easier cleanup.

-How Much Wood Smoke Should you Use on a Chicken Thighs?
+How Much Wood Smoke to Use

 Chicken, like most poultry, and fish for that matter, absorbs a lot of smoke in a short amount of time.